nye17/javelin/README.rst

     log(sigma), log(tau), lag, width, scale

-and the number of columns augments by 3 for every one more emission line.
+and the number of columns augments by 3 for every additional emission line.
+Again, you can also store the log likelihoods as a separate chain using ``flogp``.
 You can play with the ``fchain`` file in any way you like, but JAVELIN provides several tools to start with, for example,::